OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ## Maturity 3
 ### Activity
 The application portfolio of an organisation changes, as well as the conditions and constraints in which an application lives (e.g., driven by the company strategy).
-You want to periodically review the risk inventory that you've built in order to ensure correctness of the risk evaluations of the different applications. to this end, perform periodic reviews (at least yearly) of the risk profiles by rerunning the risk evaluation.
-Question yourself which conditions have changed that might impact the risk profile.
+Therefor, a periodic review of the risk inventory is important to ensure correctness of the risk evaluations of the different applications.

+A periodic review might be organised on an enterprise-wide level.
+However, as your enterprise further matures in software assurance, teams should be stimulated to continuously question which conditions have changed that might impact the risk profile.
+For instance, an internal application might become exposed to the internet by a business decision.
+This should trigger the teams to rerun the risk evaluation and update the application risk profile accordingly.

+In a mature implementation of this practice, teams should also be trained and continuously updated on lessons learned and best practices from these risk evaluations.
+This will ensure a better execution and a more accurate representation of the application risk profile.

 ### Maturity Questions